MagdyH/Bytology-demo/README.md

 # react-dotNetCore-demo
-this is a simple frontend and backend code for Bytology company
+this is a simple frontend and backend code (React + Redux and .Net Core)

 # steps to run the projects:-